xZuckert/xZuckert/README.md

 🎓 I'm a **Computer Science student**, passionate about technology and software development.
 💻 I work mainly with **Java**, **Python** and **MySQL**, and I enjoy building applications from the ground up.
-🔐 I developed a **cryptography project** as part of my academic journey, applying math to code in a meaningful way.
+🔐 I developed a cryptography project and a water consumption monitoring app as part of my academic journey.

 ---